 That leap – from secure full-time employment to ohshitohshitohshit – wasn't one I took lightly.
 But it's fair to say that however much my wife and I tried to rationalise the pros and cons, and do our sums to see if it was financially viable, it really was a leap; I screwed up my eyes, balled my fists, and jumped into the unknown.

 And let me tell you, there's a lot people don't tell you.
 I was prepared for a lot of what freelance life brought – the need for good bookkeeping, the benefits of having a dedicated office space you could close the door on, the process of pitching stories, broadening my client base and keeping myself engaged – but I've learned a lot in my time spent freelancing that I've never heard anyone say.

-So if you're thinking about making that leap, let me show you where a few landing spots are – and if you have made it, share what you learned yourself in the comments below!
+So if you're thinking about making that leap into the gig economy, let me show you where a few landing spots are!

 01. You need less money than you think